langflow-ai/langflow/docs/help-langflow.md

 You can "watch" LangFlow in GitHub (clicking the "watch" button at the top right): <a href="https://github.com/logspace-ai/langflow" class="external-link" target="\_blank">https://github.com/logspace-ai/langflow</a>. 👀

 If you select "Watching" instead of "Releases only" you will receive notifications when someone creates a new issue or question.
-You can also specify that you only want to be notified about new issues, or discussions, or PRs, etc.
+You can also specify that you only want to be notified about new issues, discussions, PRs, etc.

 Then you can try and help them solve those questions.

 ## 🙏 Help others with questions on GitHub

-You can try and help others with their questions in:
+You can try and help others with their questions in the:

 - <a href="https://github.com/logspace-ai/langflow/discussions" class="external-link" target="_blank">GitHub Discussions</a>
 - <a href="https://github.com/logspace-ai/langflow/issues" class="external-link" target="_blank">GitHub Issues</a>

-In many cases you might already know the answer for those questions. 🤓
+In many cases, you might already know the answer to those questions. 🤓

-Just remember, the most important point is: try to be kind.
+Just remember, the most important point is: to try to be kind.
 People come with their frustrations and in many cases don't ask in the best way, but try as best as you can to be kind. 🤗

 The idea is for the **LangFlow** community to be kind and welcoming.
-At the same time, don't accept bullying or disrespectful behavior towards others.
+At the same time, don't accept bullying or disrespectful behavior toward others.
 We have to take care of each other.

 ---